v-sec0/ccna-mdnotes/Open Shortest Path First (OSPF).md

 **Broadcast (multi-access):** A broadcast/multi-access network allows multiple devices to connect to or access the same network, enabling a broadcast ability so a single packet can be delivered to multiple endpoints.

-**Nonbroadcast multi-access:** A nonbroadcast multi-access networks like Frame Relay, X.25, and Asynchronous Transfer Mode (ATM) allows for multi-access without the broadcast ability.
+**Nonbroadcast multi-access (NBMA):** A nonbroadcast multi-access networks like Frame Relay, X.25, and Asynchronous Transfer Mode (ATM) allows for multi-access without the broadcast ability.
+Requires special configuration to work with OSPF.

+**Point-to-point:** A type of network topology made up of a direct connection between two routers that provide a single communication path.